digitalrebar/doc/deployment/install/quick.rst

 For this quick start, we assume you'll ssh to the install server.
 The goal is a temporary playground, not a long term install.
 It is possible to install different operating systems and work by remote or fully automated, but we are keeping it very simple in this guide.

-Once you have the server, it should take about 10 minutes in AWS or Packet.net.
+Once you have the server, it should take about 20 minutes in AWS or Packet.net to complete all steps.

 Installation Steps:
 -------------------